 Custom antennas can be made to be even more rugged against environmental effects than OTS antenna.
 You don’t need to make the trade-off with durability and performance.

-- Higher degree of integration
+- A higher degree of integration

 - Custom Antennas are more cost-efficient

 Despite the lower NRE cost of OTS antennas custom antenna becomes cheaper in volumes if that has been the design target.
-When the custom antenna has been integrated into such a degree that there is no component left, cost-saving in bill-of-material is obvious.
-A common example is custom PCB trace antenna where the cost of the antenna has been reduced to zero at the expense of more detailed PCB supplier quality control and RF testing.
+When the custom antenna has been integrated to such a degree that there is no component left, cost-saving in bill-of-material is obvious.
+A common example is a custom PCB trace antenna where the cost of the antenna has been reduced to zero at the expense of more detailed PCB supplier quality control and RF testing.

 Wireless connectivity is becoming ubiquitous.
 IoT devices are equipped with wireless connectivity because it simply is more cost-efficient.
 More often than not, consumer products are enabled with wireless connectivity to deliver greater user experiences.
-However, competition is fierce and only those devices and products with a smooth and robust wireless connectivity can win customers’ hearts!
+However, competition is fierce and only those devices and products with smooth and robust wireless connectivity can win customers’ hearts!
 This comes down to how well your antenna performs – contact Radientum to hear more about antenna design!

 Disclaimer: The views and opinions expressed in this article are those of the author.
 It is intended only as a sharing of antenna design knowledge for educational purposes.